Zavy86/docker-course/topics/06-understanding-images/README.md

 Searching for WordPress will return a lot of images; the most important column to check is OFFICIAL.
 If there is an official image available, you should always prefer it unless you have a specific reason not to.
-Another indicator of an image’s popularity is the number of STARS it has received from the community.
+Another indicator of an image's popularity is the number of STARS it has received from the community.

 In this case, for example, you can see both an official image and a community image, and the difference is clear: